Taniwt/doe-nqa1-procurement-qa-assessment/assessment-workpapers/Observation_OBS-01.md

 **Organization:** Columbia Basin Technical Services (CBTS)
 **Assessment:** Procurement Quality Assurance Assessment
+**Assessment ID:** QA-2026-001
 **Observation ID:** OBS-01
 **Related Assessment Area:** QA-07 — Corrective Action
 **Classification:** Observation / Opportunity for Improvement
-**Status:** Open
+**Status:** Closed — Follow-Up Recommended
-**Date Identified:** September 2026
+**Date Identified:** October 2026
 **Prepared by:** Taniele Weems Toliver

 ---

 ## 1. Observation Summary

-The corrective-action process reviewed during the assessment adequately documented the identified condition, evaluation, corrective action, responsible parties, and verification activities.
+The corrective-action process reviewed during the assessment adequately documented the identified condition, evaluation, corrective action, responsible parties, implementation verification, effectiveness review, and closure.

+An effectiveness review was performed using documentation from a subsequent simulated quality-affecting shipment, and no similar material-traceability discrepancy was identified.

-However, the corrective-action record could be strengthened by establishing more specific and measurable criteria for evaluating whether the corrective action was effective in preventing recurrence.
+However, the corrective-action record could be strengthened by establishing more specific and measurable effectiveness criteria and a defined post-implementation monitoring or review period in advance.

 ---

 ## 2. Assessment Criteria

-Corrective actions should address identified conditions adverse to quality and provide sufficient documentation to demonstrate that appropriate actions were implemented and evaluated for effectiveness.
+Corrective actions associated with identified conditions adverse to quality should be appropriately documented, implemented, evaluated for effectiveness, and closed.

+Effectiveness verification should provide sufficient objective evidence to demonstrate whether the corrective action achieved its intended result and reduced the likelihood of recurrence.

 The assessment considered DOE quality assurance requirements and NQA-1 corrective-action concepts applicable to the simulated procurement process.